paulmooreparks/Xfer/README.md

 Please [let me know](mailto:paul@parkscomputing.com) what you think about the ideas you see here.
 I'm always open to feedback.

-I do plan to make the code professional-grade in the future, and I want to add implementations in other languages (Java, Rust, C++, JavaScript, and TypeScript are on my list).
+I am in the process of making the code professional-grade, and I want to add implementations in other languages (Rust, C++, Java, JavaScript, and TypeScript are on my list).
 If you want to contribute, please [let me know](mailto:paul@parkscomputing.com).
 I'd love to have your help.

 ## Design Goals
 * **Explicit Types**: All values are explicitly typed.